experience on our website. If you continue, we'll assume that you are happy to receive

 Whether you’re buying land or a house, there are some important things you might need to know

 The majority of railway lines currently being used in Great Britain are owned by us so if you’re buying a property near the railway it’s likely you’ll be one of our neighbours.

 There are some disused ones which we don’t own.
-These could be owned by BRB Residuary Ltd
+You can estalish the current owner by checking the Land Registry records:

 Some lines could also be owned by the following organisations:

 While we work hard to protect your privacy, the law does allow us to enter your land in order to carry out repairs or to prevent an accident (see section 14 of the Railway Regulation Act 1842).We’ll always try to let you know if we need to do this, but on rare occasions we may have to do it at very short notice such as when there’s a major safety issue.For more details on rights and restrictions, please check the title deed to your property.

 Back to top

 Development work along the railway